openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Update-to-new-version.md

 (Update-to-new-version-update-your-local-copy)=
 ## 2. Update your local copy

-As of version 2.7 repository location changed to [https://github.com/nightscout/AndroidAPS](https://github.com/nightscout/AndroidAPS).
-If you are not familiar with git the easiest way for update is remove directory with AAPS on your disk and follow the instructions to do a [New clone](../Installing-AndroidAPS/Building-APK.md).
+If the last version you built is 2.8.x or newer, you can follow this guide.

-If you have already changed the URL or update from version 2.8.x, follow these steps:
+If you update from versions prior to 2.8.x, please follow the instructions to do a [New clone](../Installing-AndroidAPS/Building-APK.md).

 * Open your existing AAPS project with Android Studio.
 You might need to select your project.
 (Double) click on the AAPS project.